 - Report your injury to the owner or manager of the property where you fell.
 Ask to fill out an accident report.

 - See if you can determine what caused your fall.
 Take pictures if possible.

 - Get the name and phone number of anyone who witnessed the fall.

 - Write down everything you remember about the accident.

 - Keep the clothes you wearing at the time of the incident; they may be used as evidence.

-Don’t sign anything until you have spoken with a personal injury attorney.
+Don’t sign anything until you have spoken with a personal injury lawyer in Cedar Rapids.
 Hupy and Abraham offers free consultations to injury victims.
 Take advantage of our free consultation offer to learn about your rights and whether you have an Iowa slip and fall claim.